This post may contain affiliate links. I may earn a commission from qualifying purchases at no additional cost to you. Full disclosure here.

 - Under-challenge burnout – Results from boredom, feeling underappreciated, lack of opportunities to scale up, and lack of passion.
 Thus, leading to disengagement, doubt, and avoidance of responsibility.

 - Neglect burnout – Results from feeling incompetent and less qualified to keep up with work, school, or mom life demands.
-Thus, leading to demotivation & passive behavior of allowing things to happen without active response or resistance.
+Thus, leads to demotivation & passive behavior of allowing things to happen without active response or resistance.

 Related Blog: How To Be Productive With 9 Easy Tips